knu-plml/automl-medical/GoogleAutoML(VertexAI).md

 16. Click 'CONTINUE'
 ![16](https://github.com/knu-plml/automl-medical/assets/89115326/2f9b27f5-862b-47c7-b8bf-0c908e5b49f6)
 ---
-17. From 'Training Options', select all feature columns that are necessary and 'CONTINUE'
+17. From 'Training options', select all feature columns that are necessary and 'CONTINUE'
 ![17](https://github.com/knu-plml/automl-medical/assets/89115326/c1faa0b7-1f11-416f-b772-426e7f059d32)
 ---
-18. From 'Compute and Pricing', put '1' for 'Budget' and click 'START TRAINING'.
+18. From 'Compute and pricing', put '1' for 'Budget' and click 'START TRAINING'.
 ![18](https://github.com/knu-plml/automl-medical/assets/89115326/ab6f5421-6039-4089-8bf5-4c9c9352a7d1)
 ---
 19. You can check your training by clicking 'Training' from 'TOOLS' in the 'MODEL DEVELOPMENT' section.
 After the training is finished, click on the finished training